GLM-4.5 - AI Language Models Tool

 model_id,

-torch_dtype=torch.bfloat16, # adjust to your precision and hardware
+torch_dtype=torch.bfloat16, # choose appropriate dtype for your hardware

 device_map="auto",